A Realistic Approach to Your Divorce

 With decades of family law experience, we understand the court process, how courts operate, and what type of evidence a judge may be looking for when determining a specific issue.
 One thing clients need to keep in mind is that though courts are charged with entering orders which are fair and congruent with statute, judges do not necessarily care personally about either spouse.
 Ultimately, it is the facts and circumstances, and evidence supporting them, that will impact the resolution of your case.

-After the initial client meeting, at which the bigger picture aspects of your divorce are assessed, the next step your attorney will take will be to determine how to meet your objectives.
+After the initial client meeting, at which the bigger picture aspects of your divorce are assessed, the next step your Denver divorce attorney will take will be to determine how to meet your objectives.
 At this point, the lesser details matter.
-Initially, putting together your financial disclosures, and analyzing those of the other party, will assist your attorney in determining fair financial resolutions.
+Initially, putting together your financial disclosures, and analyzing those of the other party, will assist your lawyer in determining fair financial resolutions.
 Likewise, from there, we can determine what additional information, if any, is needed to present your case.
 In some cases, it may be necessary to seek more information from your spouse via the issuing of formal “discovery”.
 In others, we may determine that an expert is needed, whether a home appraiser, a child custody expert, or perhaps a business valuator.

-Once all relevant information is gathered, there are two options for resolving your Colorado divorce.
+Once all relevant information is gathered, there are two options for resolving your divorce.
 Those options are either resolution through settlement negotiations or a trial before the court.
 Realistically, most cases do settle, though many not until the final stages.
 As such, it is not uncommon for a degree of preparation for a final hearing to start a couple of months out from hearing, or more.